gguillotte/puppet-docs/source/puppet/5.2/style_guide.markdown

 Manifests:

-* Must use two-space soft tabs,
+-   Must use two-space soft tabs,
-* Must not use literal tab characters,
+-   Must not use literal tab characters,
-* Must not contain trailing whitespace,
+-   Must not contain trailing whitespace,
-* Must include trailing commas after all resource attributes and parameter definitions,
+-   Must include trailing commas after all resource attributes and parameter definitions,
-* Must end the last line with a new line,
+-   Must end the last line with a new line,
-* Must use one space between the resource type and opening brace, one space between the opening brace and the title, and no spaces between the title and colon.
+-   Must use one space between the resource type and opening brace, one space between the opening brace and the title, and no spaces between the title and colon.

-**Good**:
+**Good:**

 ```puppet
 file { '/tmp/foo':
 ```

-**Bad**:
+**Bad:**

 ```puppet
 # space between title and colon